Sdataanalyse/Sdataanalyse.github.io/index.md

 *Figure 4: Yearly change in % for selected focus crimes, 2019-2022*

 One of the main reasons why there year by year have been fewer people getting arrested for prostitution in NYC, compared to before COVID-19, is due to the fact, that there have been a more focus on the area, since it was found that police officers falsely arresting people for prostitution, which may explain the falling number of arrests (NYCLU, 2021)
-Evenmore the focus has shifted from penalizing sex workers to instead targeting those who exploit or traffick individuals involved in the sex trade (New York Times, 2021)
+Evenmore the focus has shifted from penalizing sex workers to instead targeting those who exploit or traffick individuals involved in the sex trade (Bromwich 2021).

 ###### Prostitution spike in the Bronx in 2020 as other boroughs witness downturn
 Delving deeper into the complaints data, a striking pattern emerges, while other boroughs experienced a decline in prostitution cases, the Bronx witnessed a significant increase.
 In figure 5 if we look at “prostitution and related offenses” we can see that from 21 complaints in 2019, the numbers skyrocketed to 204 in 2020, only to decline to 15 in 2021 and 11 in 2022.
 This observation potentially sheds light on the rise in prostitution complaints in 2020.